 - The current time is within the event Start Time and End Time

 - A future event time that does NOT have a Start Check-In time

 The first event time entry that matches the above checks is the one that is active when a station opens the event in the check-in system.
 If none match, the check-in system is closed for that event.

 This step is required if you want to print labels during the check-in process.
 You can control when and which labels print during check-in.

 To set a label, click on the "Check-In" tab within the event and select the "Labels" sub tab.
 Then click on "Assign Label."

 A pop up will appear with the following fields:

 - Label - this is the label to print.
 The drop down contains all labels uploaded to the system.
 These include both built-in and custom labels.
-See this article for more information on uploading your own custom labels.
+Each label shows which printer it was designed for and will only actually print if that specific printer is online at the time of check-in.
+See this article for more information on uploading your own custom labels (Dymo only).

 - Family Positions - check the family positions (within their primary family) this label should print for.
 The label will ONLY print if the person being checked in has one of the selected family positions.